robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 To assess the influence of spatial scale on multilayer networks, we re-sampled our landcover classification map at varying scales.
 Specifically, we selected scales relevant to caribou ecology.
-We re-sampled landcover using the `grainchanger` **package/function\[???\]** (REF) at **five** scales: 100m, 250m, 500m, 1000m, 2500m.
+We re-sampled landcover using the `grainchanger` **package** (Graham 2019) at **five** scales: 100m, 250m, 500m, 1000m, 2500m.
 Sampling at 100 and 250m represents fine-scale decision making for caribou during foraging (REF), while re-sampling at 1000m and 2500m represents the scale at which caribou tend to select and avoid habitat (Bastille-Rousseau et al. 2017).
 Resampling occurred based on a modal moving window method, where **XXXXX. \[ALEC YOU’RE GOING TO HAVE TO ADD DETAIL HERE\]**

 For each landcover (the original resolution and modal resampled resolutions), seasonal network layers are combined in a multilayer